benhoyt/benhoyt.github.com/writings/index.md

 ### Compass.com

+* [SEO for Software Engineers](/writings/seo-for-software-engineers/) goes over the basics of Search Engine Optimization, written for software developers.
+(Feb&nbsp;2020)
 * [Writing good commit messages](/writings/writing-good-commit-messages/) looks at why quality commit messages are important and how to write them.
 (Sep&nbsp;2018)

 ### Jetsetter.com